-

 ABOUT THE BAND

-The name Jackson Heights is a new name to the Christian Music scene but the band has a rich history!
+The name Jackson Heights is a new name to the Christian Music scene, but the band has a rich history!

 While the public liked the sound, the DMB Band quickly discovered there was no radio market for their music.
 While several large stations, both southern and contemporary, played the DMB Band’s music; they were few and far between.
 Radio programmers found this new musical style too country for contemporary stations and too progressive for southern gospel stations.
 Still, the DMB Band had several songs that made the charts like Last Train to Glory, Good Ole Boys and Run Little Brother.

 While the band worked with many acclaimed producers such as Randy Scruggs and continued to travel for 8 years, the financial burden of keeping the group on the road eventually became too great.
-In September, 1988 the band called it quits and all members moved on to pursue other interests.
+In September 1988 the band called it quits and all members moved on to pursue other interests.

 In October 2012, after 25 years apart, the DMB Band gathered for a reunion in Kinston, NC; the place where it all began.
 The guys had a wonderful time renewing old friendships and reminiscing about their days on the road, playing the music they loved.
 The band had no idea if anyone would still be interested in their music after so many years, but friends and fans showed up anxious to hear the Christian country music the DMB Band pioneered.
 The years melted away as they performed together for the first time in a quarter century.
 Once on stage, this “band of brothers” fell right back into a comfortable rhythm vocally and musically.
-It was quickly evident the message and classic music of the DMB Band is timeless!
+It was quickly evident that the message and classic music of the DMB Band is timeless!

 THE BAND